• Skip to primary navigation

 Tips and Recipe FAQ:

 Fresh strawberries will last a day or two on your counter.
 More like one day if they are from your Farmer's Market.
-If you don't finish the strawberries the first day, I highly recommend storing them in your refrigerator or freezing them.
+If you don't finish the strawberries the first day, I highly recommend storing or freezing them in your refrigerator.

-You can use frozen strawberries in this strawberry bars recipe, but you will need to prep them so that your gluten free strawberry bars don't turn out super mushy.
-Thaw the strawberries and pour out a little of the juice out before adding the oatmeal layer.
+You can use frozen strawberries in this strawberry bars recipe, but you will need to prep them so your gluten-free strawberry bars don't turn out super mushy.
+Thaw the strawberries and pour out a little of the juice before adding the oatmeal layer.

 You can easily make this recipe dairy-free by using dairy-free butter.